jo-pol/MAE-gf/Fancy-examples.md

 See page [Pagoda's](https://github.com/MAETempels/MAE-gf/wiki/Pagoda's-or-Triangular-grounds#pagoda-in-a-square).

 ### Om & Om
 In the Tesselace index a scheme for _Om & Om_ can be found (the very first one).
 However, as the tiling-parameter is set to `Brick` the stitches can not be chosen to generate the Om & Om.
 Setting the tiling to `Checkers` does the trick, as in the following examples.
-You might try to see what happens if you change the tiling-parameter (even with an odd number of collumns).
+You might try to see what happens if you change the tiling-parameter (works even with an odd number of collumns).
+![om & om][pic-oeno]
-> [o&o 11][oo-11], [o&o 12a][oo-12a], [o&o 12b][oo-12b]
+> [o&o 11][oo-11], [o&o 12][oo-12], [o&o 12a][oo-12a]

 ### Short Bias
 Take just one unit of the Bias ground and place them all in the same direction, or in alternating directions.
 The latter may give nice results in two colours.